andy-maier/pytest-easy-server/docs/usage.rst

 The vault password is protected in the following ways:

-* For local use on your system, you are prompted for the vault password upon first use of the vault.
-The easy-vault package then stores the vault password in the keyring facility of your local system, to avoid future such prompts.

-* For use in a CI/CD system, you can define a secret in the CI/CD system that holds the vault password.
-Most CI/CD systems support storing secrets in a secure manner.
-The password secret is then put into an environment variable named "ES_VAULT_PASSWORD" where the pytest plugin picks it up from.

-You should not use the approach with the environment variable on your local system at least not when you set the variable in a script, because then the script has the clear text vault password.
-Always use the prompting approach on your local system.
+* When running pytest with this plugin on your local system, there is no permanent storage of the vault password anywhere except in the keyring service of your local system.
+There are no commands that take the vault password in their command line.
+The way the password gets specified is only in a password prompt, and then it is immediately stored in the keyring service and in future pytest runs retrieved from there.

+  Your Python test programs of course can get at the secrets from the vault file (that is the whole idea after all).
+They can also get at the vault password by using the keyring service access functions but they have no need to deal with the vault password.
+In any case, make sure that the test functions do not print or log the vault secrets.

+* When running pytest in a CI/CD system, the "ES_VAULT_PASSWORD" environment variable that needs to be set can be set from a secret stored in the CI/CD system.
+State of the art CI/CD systems go a long way of ensuring that these secrets cannot simply be echoed or otherwise revealed.

+The keyring service provides access to the secrets stored there, for the user that is authorized to access it.
+The details on how this is done depend on the particular keyring service used and its configuration.
+For example, on macOS the keyring service occasionally require entering the password of the macOS user.

 .. _`Derived Pytest fixtures`: